Dirk Henrich, freelance management consultant, outlines the current enthusiasm for DTF printing and its potential relevance for the industry

 DTF INNOVATION

 The desire for individualisation is ongoing.
 DTF provides examples of exciting and wide-ranging possibilities.
 With DTF, digital diversity can now be easily transferred to three-dimensional objects with the highest print quality and durability.
 An example of this was demonstrated at the Formula 1 event recently held in Nevada, USA.
 The Red Bull drivers’ racing overalls were clearly inspired by Elvis Presley.
-For such innovatively designed individual pieces in a
+For such innovatively designed individual pieces in a small quantity, DTF printing enabled significantly simplified and cost-effective production.
+From a creative point of view, this may not be particularly groundbreaking.
+However, from a cost and production perspective, it is a real revolution.
+This is because production is very simple with transfer printing and a heat-press ironing device.
+It can be achieved at a fraction of the cost, reduced time and increased complexity.

 DIRECT-TO-MARKET RELEVANCE